kerberos-io/hub/examples/livestream-sd/README.md

 4. Close stream: your application stops sending "keep-alive" request for stream (1), the targetted agent will stop sending JPEGs to the relative MQTT topic (2), for which the live view is closed.

+## Example

+In the `ui` folder a React application is added which contains a working example using our [`demo enviroment`](https://app-demo.kerberos.io).
+To run the project, install the dependencies and run the project using `npm install`.

+    cd ui/
+    npm install
+    npm start